Distilleries using high-proof alcohol to make hand sanitizer

 “We’re trying to make sure we continue to provide a paycheck for our employees and support our community however way we can do that,” he said.

 For most people, the new virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.
 The vast majority of people recover.

-According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to get better.
+Beyond the humanitarian impulses of individual distillers, the liquor industry also has a vested interest in seeing the virus threat dissipate quickly, given its economic reliance on bars, restaurants and other hospitality and entertainment venues that have been shuttered by the outbreak.

 Brad Plummer, spokesman for the American Distilling Institute and editor of Distiller Magazine, said he’s been seeing a lot of talk among distillers interested in converting part of their operations to hand sanitizer.